Complete in-house checks of workplace equipment. Improve safety, reduce maintenance costs & comply with legislation

 Multi-Award Winning Equipment Inspections & Checklist Tagging System

-The Provision and Use of Work Equipment Regulations (PUWER) 1998 impose specific legal duties on companies to provide, inspect, maintain and operate safe work equipment.
-With such a wide range of safety inspection systems available, a consistent format and provision of duplicate records of completed checklist ensures company employees and management are meeting their health and safety obligations relating to workplace equipment (under PUWER, LOLER, WAHR and more).
+Compliance is a critical aspect of equipment management, and Good to Go Safety supports this fully.
+The Provision and Use of Work Equipment Regulations (PUWER) 1998, along with LOLER, WAHR, and other relevant legislation, imposes clear legal duties on companies to provide, inspect, maintain, and operate safe equipment.
+With a multitude of inspection systems available, maintaining a consistent checklist format and duplicate records of completed inspections ensures that employees and management can confidently demonstrate compliance and fulfil their health and safety obligations.

 News & Events